Professor Mike Bruford

 Examples within the School and University include:

-- Dr Benoit Goossens: conservation genetics of proboscis monkeys and Bornean banteng (PhD students Senthilvel Nathan and Penny Gardner, Danau Girang Field Centre)
+- Dr Benoit Goossens: conservation genetics and landscape management of the Kinabtangan Wildlife Sanctuary (PhD students Senthilvel Nathan and Juan Manual Aguilar Leon, Danau Girang Field Centre)

 Other external examples include: